Cops and Robbers (1951 film): Production

 The subject of Cops and Robbers was born Piero Tellini, which was inspired by an idea had by Federico Fellini.
 The film was to be directed by Luigi Zampa.
 The director wanted to allocate the proportion of the guard at Peppino De Filippo and that of his wife Anna Magnani, but had to cancel the movie because some of his old movies had problems with censorship.
 So the direction was entrusted to Monicelli and Steno.
-The film was one of the first to be produced by the production house "Ponti-De Laurentiis" and was Carlo Ponti had the idea to put together Totò and Aldo Fabrizi.
+The film was one of the first to be produced by the production house "Ponti-De Laurentiis" and Carlo Ponti had the idea to put together Totò and Aldo Fabrizi.
 In real life, the two actors were affectionate friends, but had never worked together.
-Everyone was worried about what might happen Totò and putting together Fabrizi, however, everything went very well.
+Everyone was worried about what might happen putting Toto and Fabrizi together however, everything went very well.
 Totò was a bit 'hesitant at first, when he was offered the role, because it was very different from the characters he had played before.
 The shooting of Steno and Monicelli began February 3, 1951, but because of the problems they had with the censorship the film was released towards the end of the year, so Steno and Monicelli had to change some things in the film already shot.